Thursday, January 31, 2013

 IO is Haskell’s way of representing that putStrLn and readFile are not really functions, in the pure mathematical sense, they are “IO Actions”.
 Typical actions include reading and setting global variables, writing files, reading input, and opening windows.

 If we are taking data out of an IO action, we can only take it out when we are inside another IO action.
-In other words, to get the value out of an IO action, you have to perform it inside another IO action by binding it to a name with the -> arrow function.
-Variables bound by the -> arrow function are lambda bound and are thus monomorphic.
-IO actions will only be performed when they are given a name of main or when they are inside a bigger IO action that was composed with a do block.
-Therefore, when you want to bind results of IO actions to names, use the -> arrow function.
+In other words, to get the value out of an IO action, you have to perform it inside another IO action by binding it to a name with the -> drawn from arrow function.
+Variables bound by the -> drawn from arrow function are lambda bound and are thus monomorphic.
+IO actions will only be performed when they are given the name of main or when they are inside a bigger IO action that was composed with a do block.
+Therefore, when you want to bind the results of IO actions to names, use the -> drawn from arrow function.

 The only way to use things with an IO type is to combine them with functions using do notation which can include if/then/else and case/of.
 In a do expression, every line is a monadic value.
 We code do and then we lay out a series of steps, like we would in an imperative program chaining computations.
 Each of these steps is an IO action, a control flow expression.
 A statement is either an action, a pattern bound to the result of an action using <-, or a set of local definitions introduced using letBy putting them together with do syntax, we glue them into one IO action. do works with any monad, the action that we get has a type of IO (), because that is the type of the last IO action inside the doWhen sequencing actions with do notation, each “bare” line, lines that do not have a <- in them, must have type IO ().